Insight-deviler/anova-analysis/README.md

 ## Acknowledgements

 - This package was developed as part of research work.
-- This is based on `Biometrical Methods in Quantitative Genetic Analysis by R.K.
-Singh and B.D.
-Chaudhary`
 - I would like to thank all contributors and supporters.

 ## Disclaimer